DLR-SC/rce-website/content/sigar.md

 We are working on a fix for this issue which will be available towards the end of next week.
 This fix will *not be available via the RCE update mechanism*, but only for manual download on this website.

-When starting RCE on an affected system, the splash screen shows up for a couple of seconds and disappears without an error message before the user is asked for a workspace.
+When starting RCE on an affected system, the splash screen shows up for a couple of seconds and disappears before the user is asked for a workspace.
+No error message is shown.
 After the splash screen has disappeared, an error log with a name like `rce_errorXXXX.log` appears in the installation directory of RCE (i.e., in the directory containing the file `rce.exe`).
 This file starts with the following lines, where the JRE version and the Java VM indicate the versions installed on the user's machine.